pkflash/nautilus/sample-nautilus-desktop-gui/README.md

 sh setup.sh 1
 ```

+## Setting Up CARLA

+You can instal all the dependencies by running `carla_setup.sh` on the pod.

 ## Basics/Resources

 WARNING: Before beginning this guide, please have a basic understanding of nautilus and have it setup on your computer.
 A quick start can be found here: https://docs.nationalresearchplatform.org/userdocs/start/quickstart/.
 To get namespace access, please email lgilpin@ucsc.edu.